Nhân Văn–Giai Phẩm affair: The golden age of Nhan Van-Giai Pham (Feb.1956-Nov.1956)

 The second stage of Nhan Van-Giai Pham was most liberal from the appearance of the first issue of Giai Pham in February 1956, although shortly after Tran Dan was arrested, and until late November 1956.
 In particular from August to November 1956, the movement experienced its golden age.
 The coincidence of the publication of the first issue of Giai Pham and Khrushchev's Secret Speech raised the prospect that a period of liberalization was forthcoming.
 Indeed, the international circumstances had turned favorable to the intellectuals during this stage.
 Both the Twentieth Congress and the Chinese Double-Hundred policy had immediate impact upon the relationship between Vietnamese intellectuals and the party. and allowed Vietnamese intellectuals the space to vigorously voice their concerns.
 The Soviet first deputy premier went to Beijing and Hanoi in April 1956 in order to introduce the new Soviet line.
 In the same month Tran Dan was released from prison, mainly because of the change in international atmosphere.

 Domestically, a similarly liberal atmosphere dominated the Tenth Plenum of the VWP in September during which party leaders "correction of errors" of the land reform and called for a revival of "democratic rights" and the "people`s freedom." after that, many issues of Nhan Van and Giai Pham appeared, along with other independent journals came out intermittently, including Tram hoa (Hundred flowers), Noi that (Speak truth), Tap san phe binh (Criticism newsletter), Sang tao (Creativity), and Dai moi (New land).

 At the August 1956 Conference of the Vietnamese Literary Association, intellectuals openly demanded greater freedom, just as their counterparts in China and the Soviet Union were doing at that time.
 In September, five issues of the independent journal Nhan Van were permitted to publish, along with many other private publications that rallied dissenting intellectuals and flooded news-stands, symbolized a unique time of liberalization was represented.
-In an attempt to influence these publishing ventures and to stop the wave of criticism, the Van Hghe, which was an official weekly newspaper for literature and the arts, published a "self-criticism" of Hoai Thanh.
+In an attempt to influence these publishing ventures and to stop the wave of criticism, the Van Nghe, which was an official weekly newspaper for literature and the arts, published a "self-criticism" of Hoai Thanh.
 Nevertheless, in that period, the DRV held a provisional tolerate official stance toward the directness of the writers and artists.